sillsm/naivenfts/readme.md

  */
 ```

 And we come to the end of the smart contract for Beeple's NFT.
-That was interesting
-A

-We learned a lot just from reading the function comments, though we know nothing about Ethereum or NFTs.

 Let's summarize what we learned from reading the source code.